kevinpastor/ambilight/README.md

 ### Smoothing

 The `smoothing` field gives the user the ability to have the pixels slowly respond to changes on the screen.
 Its value should be between 0 and 1.
-The effect of this option may change in the near future.

-### Low Power Mode
+### Target frame rate

-The `lowPowerMode` field is used when the low power mode is activated from the task bar.
+The `targetFrameRate` field is used when the high fidelity mode is not activated.
 It limits the program refresh rate, thus reducing CPU load.
-The effect of this option may change in the near future.
+High fidelity mode can be enabled from the taskbar when a smoother result is needed but will result in higher CPU usage.

 ## Additional info